 |50-70||6.6%||1 in 15||5.0%||1 in 20||3.9%||1 in 26||3.7%||1 in 27|

-The risk of developing breast cancer within five years for women over 50 has been shown to vary among different ethnic groups, from as low as 0.8% for Hispanic women ( 1 in 133) to 1.3% among Caucasian women (1 in 75).
-Over 10 years the breast cancer risk for women over 50 is about 2.9% (1 in 34) for Caucasion women, and about 2.3% or 1 in 43 among African American women.
+The risk of developing breast cancer within five years for women over 50 has been shown to vary among different ethnic groups, from as low as 0.8% for Hispanic women (1 in 133) to 1.3% among Caucasian women (1 in 75).
+Over 10 years the breast cancer risk for women over 50 is about 2.9% (1 in 34) for Caucasian women, and about 2.3% or 1 in 43 among African American women.
 During the same period the breast cancer risk among Asian and Pacific Island women is about 2.0% or 1 in 51, and only 1.6% or about 1 in 63 among Hispanics.
-For women during the next 20 years after 50 the estimated breast cancer risk among Caucasion women is about 1 in 15 or 6.6%, 1 in 20 or 5.0% among African American women, 3.7% or about 1 in 27 for Hispanics, and about 3.9% or 1 in 26 among Asian/Pacifc Islander women.
+For women during the next 20 years after 50 the estimated breast cancer risk among Caucasian women is about 1 in 15 or 6.6%, 1 in 20 or 5.0% among African American women, 3.7% or about 1 in 27 for Hispanics, and about 3.9% or 1 in 26 among Asian/Pacific Islander women.

 The Lifetime risk following ‘in situ’ breast cancer is considerably higher, but still relatively low

-The risk of breast cancer where there has already been treatment for 'in situ' breast cancer tumors (DCIS) increases from between 8% to 20%.
+The risk of breast cancer where there has already been treatment for ‘in situ‘ breast cancer tumors, instance DCIS, increases from between 8% to 20%.
 The point of all of this is to remind us that even though some overall statistics place the lifetime risk of breast cancer development at 1 in 8, that is actually quite a misleading statistic.
 As evident from the discussion above, the risk for developing breast cancer for a women between 50 and less than 70 can vary considerably.